 Clinical features of chronic hepatitis vary widely.
 About one third of cases develop after acute hepatitis, but most develop insidiously de novo.

-Often, particularly with HCV, the first findings are
+Often, the first findings are

 A few patients with chronic hepatitis develop manifestations of cholestasis (eg, jaundice, pruritus, pale stools, steatorrhea).